-An investment management fee, which is a percentage of the market value of each investment fund plus applicable taxes, is deducted from each investment fund on a valuation day and paid to us before we calculate that fund's unit value.
-The amount of the fee varies depending on the fund and whether or not the units are no-load or back-end load units.
-The current investment fees are shown in the Annual investment management fee by fund, which are available in the Fund Facts booklet.
+An investment management fee, which is a percentage of the market value of each investment fund, plus applicable taxes, is deducted from each investment fund on a valuation date and paid to us before we calculate that investment fund's unit value.
+The amount of the investment management fee varies depending on the investment fund.
+The current investment management fees are shown in the Fund Facts booklet.

 When an investment fund invests in an underlying fund, there is no duplication of investment management fees.
-See Fund of funds.
+See Fund-of-fund.